 Yesterday, Mr. Imai was at Franciscan St. Francis Health in Indianapolis, doing an event that my Healthcare Kaizen co-author Joe Swartz participated in.
-I’m honored to have some time to speak today, discussing our new book and the impact Mr. Imai has had on our work and writing (Mr. Imai wrote the foreword for our book, something we are very grateful for).
+I'm honored to have some time to speak at the event today, discussing our new book and the impact Mr. Imai has had on our work and writing.
+Mr. Imai wrote the foreword for our book, something we are very grateful for.

 Also on the program, talking about 3P and Lean Design, is my friend and blogger Mike Wroblewski.

 I'll share thoughts on Twitter during the day and will share pictures and reflections back here on the blog ASAP.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.